Dilushaplus/Visit-Srilanka/README.md

 # Visit-Srilanka
-Page designed based on the beauty of srilanka
+Page designated the base on the beauty of srilanka( still working on it)